alshedivat/al-folio/_pages/about.md

             </li>
         </ul>

-news: false  # includes a list of news items
+news: true  # includes a list of news items
 latest_posts: false  # includes a list of the newest posts
 selected_papers: false # includes a list of papers marked as "selected={true}"
-social: false  # includes social icons at the bottom of the page
+social: true  # includes social icons at the bottom of the page
 ---

 I am an Assistant Professor of Finance at the `Rotman School of Management`, University of Toronto.
-My research interests are in macro-finance, machine Learning, and asset pricing.
+My research interests are in macro-finance, machine learning, and asset pricing.
 I received my Ph.D. from `École Polytechnique Fédérale de Lausanne` and the `Swiss Finance Institute`.
+Prior to obtaining my Ph.D., I worked as a quantitative researcher in the financial industry.

 > I am currently a Visiting Assistant Professor at the Bendheim Center for Finance at `Princeton University` in the Fall of 2023.